 Our previous Tech Focus posts talked about getting an OLED laptop and using an SSD laptop.
 What’s common about these two portable computers (apart from being awesome) is that they’re pre-built systems.
 This means that all the features you want in a laptop are typically not available on a single device.
 If they were, you may need to fork up some serious cash.

 Does this mean that you have to settle with the machines that are available on the market?
+If you’re a student, do you need to keep Googling the best laptops for college students under $500 in the hope of finding the Holy Grail?
 The answer is not necessarily.
-You have the option to build a laptop on your own.
+You have another option: build a laptop on your own.

 If you see yourself as a DIY type of guy, have the tech skills to boot and are willing to make a custom laptop from scratch, this guide is for you.

 Building a custom laptop isn’t as difficult as it sounds.
 You don’t need a special laptop builder degree or certification to pursue this tech DIY project.

 You’re likely qualified enough to make a PC tailored to your preferences if you:

 - Are familiar with the everyday computer tech components, such as the keyboard and CPU

 - Know how to use a screwdriver for computer assembly

 - Can follow basic and technical instructions